thegetty/quire-docs/content/resources/workshop.md

 ## Quire Benefits

-- Quire is developed, tested, and used by Getty
+- Developed, tested, and used by Getty
-- Quire is free to use.
+- Free to use.
 No proprietary software or ongoing maintenance is required.
 - One set of files can produce multiple formats: web (primary version), PDF, e-book
 - No pre-existing technical skills are necessary
 - We have a vibrant and diverse community of users available to provide assistance and inspiration